II: Donating to QRI Today is Like Buying Bitcoin in 2010

 I can list many more failure modes.
 Regardless, the risk-profile for bitcoin was pretty much that in the worst case, you completely lose your money, and in the best case (which was plausible enough to happen), your money grows by at least 100,000x if bitcoin becomes a major global currency.
 For comparison, you wouldn’t realistically be able to say that the same potential upside existed for investing in a stock like Starbucks in 2010 (the market cap for Starbucks in January of 2010 was about $17 billion, and growing by 100,000x would mean reaching a market cap of $1.7 quadrillion).
 Someday, bitcoin may still lose all its value.
 However, even if it does, there have been and will inevitably be applications of blockchain that produce enormous amounts of wealth.

 I think donating to Qualia Research Institute (QRI) has a similar risk profile.
 In the worst case, your money might not do much at all.
-But in the best case, the upside of donating to QRI is orders of magnitude better (perhaps 100,000x better) for the future than doing anything else with that money (including donating to other charities).
+But in the best case, the upside of donating to QRI is orders of magnitude better (perhaps 100,000x better) for the future than doing most other things with that money (including donating to other charities).
 One disanalogy between QRI and bitcoin though is that it still would have been impactful to buy a small amount of bitcoin in 2010 (e.g. $5 worth), but making a $5 donation to QRI today probably wouldn't do much

 100,000x better?
 Is that really your claim?